-Homework: For your homework, always try it yourself first; however, you are all encouraged (but not required) to discuss it with your peers for help.
-A great place to do this is at 'HERD Hours' where students are encouraged to come to the Science Building, room 179 from 8-9 am, 10-12 pm, and 1-4 pm on Fridays, either individually or especially in groups or herds, to come and work on homework together in a non-classroom and/or non-typical-professor-office-hour setting.
+Written Homework: For your homework, always try it yourself first; however, you are all encouraged (but not required) to discuss it with your peers for help.
+A great place to do this is at "HERD Hours" where students are encouraged to come to the Science Building room 179 from 9-10 am, 11-2 pm, and 3-5 pm on Fridays, either individually or especially in groups or herds, to come and work on homework together in a non-classroom and/or non-typical-professor-office-hour setting.
 Your peers (N ~ 15 - 50+) significantly outnumber the number of the professors for this course section (N = 1) and they may be more available than your professor to help you.
 I encourage students to discuss homework with each other if you arrive at different answers.
 If you think the answer you got is correct, and you are confident in your solution, try and explain it to your fellow students, use the chalkboard, write it out, see what they think.
 Maybe they solved the problem a different way, arriving at a different answer (or the same), encouraging you to review and rethink how you solved the problem.
 Hopefully this encourages discussion of physics among you and your fellow students and builds your confidence in problem solving and improves your ability to explain your work to others.
 If you cannot get the required help from your peers, or simply have a question, come see me anytime, email me, and/or make an appointment with me, and/or apply for a tutor.
 You must pick up the new homework problems sheets in class on Monday (the questions will only be posted after they are due).
-Extra copies will be placed in the basket attached to my office door (S152) if you lose or misplace your original; they will not be email over the weekend.
+Extra copies will be placed in the bin attached to my office door (S152) if you lose or misplace your original; they will not be emailed over the weekend or at other time before they are due.